omtarful/pcoskbR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 # pcoskbR

-pcoskbR provides an R interface to acess datasets related to PCOS in PCOSKBR2.
+pcoskbR provides an R interface to access datasets related to PCOS in PCOSKBR2.
 As well as, data mining tools for comorbidity prediction and identification of enriched pathways and hub genes.

 ## Installation